-This healthy Cookie Dough Smoothie is Paleo, Vegan, packed with protein and even contains hidden veggies.
-It’s an easy smoothie recipe that is not only healthy but actually tastes good!
+This healthy cookie dough smoothie is paleo, vegan, packed with protein and even contains hidden veggies.
+It's an easy smoothie recipe that's not only healthy, but actually tastes good!

 I've been eating one nearly every morning the past few weeks.
 (No joke.)

-It feels totally indulgent – like I’m eating ice cream.
-But really, this healthy smoothie is high in protein, low sugar, low carb and made with veggies like cauliflower and sweet potato.
+It feels totally indulgent - like I'm eating ice cream.
+But really, this cookie dough smoothie bowl is high in protein, low sugar, low carb and made with veggies like cauliflower and sweet potato.

 Yep, nothing better!

 Why You'll Love This Cookie Dough Smoothie

 - paleo and vegan - made with real, whole food ingredients

 - dairy free - made without yogurt and without milk

 - packed with protein - cookie dough smoothie made with protein powder

 - tastes like cookie dough